Skip to content

 Setting up Dozzle with Cloudflare Zero Trust

-Cloudflare Zero Trust is a service for authenticated access to selfhosted software.
-This section defines how Dozzle can be setup to use Cloudflare Zero Trust for authentication.
+Cloudflare Zero Trust is a service for authenticated access to self-hosted software.
+This section defines how Dozzle can be set up to use Cloudflare Zero Trust for authentication.

 yaml